Explosive Evolution! Greymon (JP)

 Jou: “We should go back and wait for the adults to come help us.”

-Joe: “If only there were a payphone nearby!
-We could call the police or the fire department or my mother…”
+Joe: “If only there was a payphone nearby.
+We could call the police, or fire department, or my mother.”

 Yamato: “It’s not that simple getting back up there…”

 Yamato: “But where is here?
-No matter how you look at it, this isn’t near the camp.”
+No matter how you look at it, this isn’t near the campsite.”

-Matt: “Yeah, and let that giant bug come get us.
+Matt: “Yeah, let’s wait for that giant bug to come get us.
 We need to find a road leading someplace to get away from here!”

-Izzy: “Without a compass, we don’t even know which way is north!”
+Izzy: “…but without a compass, we don’t even know which way is north.”